mashbash/rails_views_and_partials/README.md

 1) Views:
 What is a view?

-What is Action View?
+-What is Action View?
-Action View and Action Controller are the two major components of Action Pack.
+  - Action View and Action Controller are the two major components of Action Pack.
 In Rails, web requests are handled by Action Pack, which splits the work into a controller part (performing the logic) and a view part (rendering a template).
-Action View is then responsible for compiling the response.
+  - Action View is then responsible for compiling the response.
-Render method and options
+  - Render method and options
-layouts
+  - layouts

 what is render doing?